gravitational/workshop/docker.md

     1 root       0:00 ps uax
 ```

 *NOTE:* Oh my!
 Am I running this command as root?
-Yes, but bear with me, this is not your regular root user, but a very limited one.
+Yes, although this is not your regular root user but a very limited one.
 We will get back to the topic of users and security a bit later.

 As you can see, the process runs in a very limited and isolated environment, and the PID of the process is 1, so it does not see all other processes
 running on your machine.

 ### Adding envrionment variables

-Let's see what environment variables do we have
+Let's see what environment variables we have:

 ```
 $ docker run busybox env